JingShing/JingShing/README.md

-# A Game maker from Taiwan
+# A Game developer from Taiwan
 English | [繁體中文](https://github.com/JingShing/JingShing/blob/main/README_TCH.md)

 Working on game making.
 With pygame, opengl and Lua.